-2010 Base Salary.
+2011 Base Salary.

 Base salaries for each of the other NEOs are determined annually by EchoStar's Board of Directors primarily based on Mr. Ergen's recommendations.
 The Board of Directors places substantial weight on Mr. Ergen's recommendations in light of his role as Chairman and as controlling shareholder of EchoStar.

-Mr. Ergen made recommendations to the Board of Directors with respect to the 2010 base salary of each of the other NEOs after considering (a) the NEO's base salary in 2010, (b) the range of the percentage increases in base salary for NEOs of the companies contained in the Proxy Data, (c) whether the NEO's base salary was appropriate in light of EchoStar's goals, including retention of the NEO, (d) the expected compensation to be paid to other NEOs in 2010 in relation to a particular NEO in 2010, (e) whether the NEO was promoted or newly hired in 2010, and (f) whether in Mr. Ergen's subjective determination, the NEO's performance in 2009 warranted an increase in the NEO's base salary in 2010.
-Placing primary weight on (a) the NEO's base salary in 2009 and (b) whether, in Mr. Ergen's subjective view, an increase in 2009 base salary was necessary to retain the NEO, Mr. Ergen recommended the base salary amounts indicated in "Executive Compensation and Other Information - Summary Compensation Table" below.
+Mr. Ergen made recommendations to the Board of Directors with respect to the 2011 base salary of each of the other NEOs, other than Mr. Kaul, after considering: (a) the NEO's base salary in 2010, (b) the range of the percentage increases in base salary for NEOs of the companies contained in the Proxy Data, (c) whether the NEO's base salary was appropriate in light of EchoStar's goals, including retention of the NEO, (d) the expected compensation to be paid to other NEOs in 2011 in relation to a particular NEO in 2011, (e) whether the NEO was promoted or newly hired in 2011, and (f) whether in Mr. Ergen's subjective determination, the NEO's performance in 2010 warranted an increase in the NEO's base salary in 2011.
+Placing primary weight on (a) the NEO's base salary in 2010 and (b) whether, in Mr. Ergen's subjective view, an increase in 2011 base salary was necessary to retain the NEO, Mr. Ergen recommended the base salary amounts indicated in "Executive Compensation and Other Information - Summary Compensation Table" below.
 The basis for Mr. Ergen's recommendation with respect to each of the other NEOs is discussed below.
-The Board of Directors accepted each of Mr. Ergen's recommendations on base salaries for each of the other NEOs.
+The Board of Directors accepted each of Mr. Ergen's recommendations on base salaries for each of the other NEOs discussed below.

-Mr. Jackson.
-Mr. Ergen determined that Mr. Jackson's performance met expectations for 2009 and that Mr. Jackson was therefore eligible for our standard annual merit increase.
-In addition, Mr. Ergen determined that Mr. Jackson should receive an additional annual increase in base salary based on Mr. Ergen's subjective determination of the amount required to maintain Mr. Jackson's salary within the range of market compensation indicated in the Proxy Data taking into consideration our practices with respect to base salaries.
-Mr. Ergen also considered Mr. Jackson's particular individual contributions towards development of the Corporation's set-top box business in setting Mr. Jackson's 2010 base salary.
+Mr. Carroll.
+In determining Mr. Carroll's 2011 base salary, Mr. Ergen subjectively determined that Mr. Carroll's performance met expectations for 2010 and that Mr. Carroll was therefore eligible for EchoStar's standard annual merit increase.
+In addition, in connection with Mr. Carroll's appointment to Executive Vice President during June 2011, Mr. Ergen determined that Mr. Carroll should receive an increase in base salary based on Mr. Ergen's subjective determination of the amount required to maintain Mr. Carroll's salary within the range of market compensation indicated in the Proxy Data, taking into consideration our practices with respect to base salaries.
+In addition, in connection with Mr. Carroll's appointment to Executive Vice President and Chief Financial Officer during November 2011, Mr. Ergen determined that Mr. Carroll should receive an additional increase in base salary based on Mr. Ergen's subjective determination of the amount required to maintain Mr. Carroll's salary within the range of market compensation indicated in the Proxy Data, taking into consideration our practices with respect to base salaries.